COM6905 Research Methods and Professional Issues

 - Assess material as part of the peer-review process;

-- Analyse risk (including scientific risk), and formulate viable contingency plans for the management of risk;
+- Analyse risk (including scientific risk and commercial risk), and formulate viable contingency plans for the management of risk;

 - Work within, and appreciate the implications of working within, appropriate professional, legal and ethical frameworks.